 Atom Shuffler is designated as the league's official beat reporter.
 Atom's weekly articles are posted directly to the message board on the ESPN landing page for the league.

 2020 fast-forward - ESPN wipes all web history related to their fantasy services prior to 2020, causing a majority of historical data to be lost forever.
+Atom's articles, which had been posted directly to the message board, are unfortunately part of this purge, causing a vast majority of them to also be permanently lost.

 Editor's Note: Some historical retcons were issued for the 2017 edition of the NHL Awards, reflected on the main Awards listing.
 Those retcons have been marked in italics in the original text of the awards.

-Statistics-based awards -
+Statistics-based awards

 Commissioner’s Championship Award For The Best Team This Year – self explanatory.
 Winner: Kirk – You Betcha